MGDIS/kendo-elasticsearch/README.md

 ### Basic

 This example queries the "person" mapping.
 It has paging, sorting and filtering.
-Filtering of text fields is based on a "lowercase" subfield, except for "contains" which behaves as a classical keywords search.
+Filtering of text fields is based on a "lowercase" subfield, except for the additional "search" operator which behaves as a classical keywords search.

 See [the source code](./demos/basic.html).